tholonia/iching_cli/book/v2/markdown/hexagram_53.md

 #### In an ancient forest, where shadows and light danced between towering oaks and whispering pines, lived a solitary craftsman named Alden.
 Armed with only his senses and simple tools, Alden took inspiration from the world around him, fashioning wood and stone into shapes echoing the natural beauty that surrounded him.

 In the early days, Alden struggled against the capriciousness of nature.
 The rain would ruin his drying wood, while the wind scattered his plans across the forest floor.
 Frustration threatened to overtake his spirit, but there was resilience in Alden’s heart.
-He observed the symphony of life around him—the river’s unhurried flow, the slow migration of deer—and realized that all things yielded and adapted to the world’s rhythms.
+He observed the symphony of life around him, the river’s unhurried flow, the slow migration of deer, and realized that all things yielded and adapted to the world’s rhythms.

 By shifting his mindset, Alden learned to flow with the world’s rhythms.
 His hands began to move with intuitive grace, and his creations emerged unforced, harmonizing with the earth’s pulse.
 As his skills matured, so did his creations, drawing creatures and fellow artisans alike to marvel at the blend of nature and craft.